 Every home has a problem area.
 My problem area is the laundry room and hallway.
-There is a lot of doors, in a small space, and to get all the way in the laundry room you have to close the door.
+There is a lot of doors, in a small space, and to get all the way to the laundry room you have to close the door.
 Awkward.
 I needed some space savings solutions, and no amount of organization would help.
 My laundry room door was the issue.
 I decided to solve this by creating a barn door.
 It would solve my problems and add some style to my hallway.

 - One large piece of plywood